FlaxEngine/FlaxDocs/manual/ui/control/transform.md

 # Control Transform

 Every GUI control contains a set of properties related to transforming the control within the parent container.
-Every control location can be assigned and fixed or depend on the parent container control dimensions.
+Every control location can be assigned and fixed or depend on the parent container control's dimensions.
 Use the properties group **Transform** when editing selected **UI Control** in the editor to adjust its appearance.
 All these options can be also modified at runtime from C# code.

 ## Location

-The location of the upper-left corner of the control relative to he upper-left corner of its container.
+The location of the upper-left corner of the control relative to the upper-left corner of its container.

 ![Location](media/location.jpg)